123PPT.com

 It may seem overly simple, but better speakers change volume levels more frequently.

 Much in the way that an actor covers a broad spectrum of emotions and expressions during a play or ninety minute movie.
-The volume of your voice can create moments of calm, moments of humour, moments of “Sit up and listen, I’m talking to you now!”, and moments of acceleration of speed and enthusiasm, delivering a much richer and more interesting presentation and audience experience.
+The volume of your voice can create moments of calm, moments of humor, moments of "Sit up and listen, I'm talking to you now!", and moments of acceleration of speed and enthusiasm, delivering a much richer and more interesting presentation and audience experience.

-Though you most likely won’t have to act out or be dramatic in your presentation, changing the volume level of your voice does increase the effect of your presentation, and what’s more does not require any acting or training skills from you, only patience, and practise.
+Though you most likely won't have to act out or be dramatic in your presentation, changing the volume level of your voice does increase the effect of your presentation, and what's more does not require any acting or training skills from you, only patience, and practice.

 Situation and speed